 |Paragonimus kellicotti ||Ingestion of metacercariae in crayfish or crabs ||North America |

-Although it is relatively rare to encounter patients with trematode infections in ...
+Although it is relatively rare to encounter patients with trematode infections in the United ...